Travix-International/frontend-tech-test/README.md

 This project was separated into two parts, front-end and server(back-end), they work separated each other.
 Below have the instruction to execute both parts.
+To work all the project is necessary that both parts execute the same time.

 ## Front-end
   [Readme Front-end with all instructions](front/README.md)